burkhardtroeper/klassifizierung-news-artikel/README.md

-# Klassifizierung von deutschsprachigen News-Artikel
+# Classification of German News Articles
-Text-Klassifizierung ist eine Standard-Anwendung von ML.
-Hier zeige ich beispielhaft solch eine Klassifizierung anhand von Nachrichten-Meldung in deutscher Sprache.
+Text classification is a standard application of ML.
+Here I show an example of such a classification by means of news articles in German language.

-Als Datenquelle kommt der "10k German News Articles Dataset (10kGNAD)" zum Einsatz.
-Entnommen wurde er von Kaggle: https://www.kaggle.com/tblock/10kgnad
+As data source the "10k German News Articles Dataset (10kGNAD)" is used.
+It was taken from Kaggle: https://www.kaggle.com/tblock/10kgnad

-Die vorgefertigte Aufteilung in Trainings- und Testdaten wurde rückgängig gemacht und selbst neu angefertigt.
+The prefabricated split into training and test data was reversed and new split was created.
-Für die Auswertung kam Tensorboard zum Einsatz.
-Mit diesem Tool kann der Verlauf des Lernprozesses sehr schön visualisiert werden.
-Dafür muss Tensorboard installiert sein (pip install Tensorboard)
+Tensorboard was used for the evaluation.
+With this tool the learning process can be visualized very nicely.
+Tensorboard has to be installed (pip install Tensorboard).